-Jennifer is both an adoptee and first mother which provides her with a unique understanding of the challenges involved in search and the gamut of emotions experienced in reunion.
-In 2013, after decades of searching she located both her mother and son within a 3-month period and reunited with her father days before his death in 2018.
+Jennifer is an Adoptee and First Mother which provides her with a unique understanding of the challenges involved in search and the gamut of emotions experienced in reunion.
+In 2013, after three decades of searching she located both her mother and son within a 3-month period.
+In 2018, after years of rejection she finally reunited with her father days before his death.

-A 2014 Huffington Post article was written about her struggle to obtain a Passport.
-US Adoptees Have Trouble Getting Passports Due to Seal Records Law.
+A 2014 Huffington Post article was written, by Claudia Corrigan D’Arcy, about her struggle to obtain a Passport; US Adoptees Have Trouble Getting Passports Due to Seal Records Law.
 Jennifer was the recipient of the Angel in Adoption award in 2018.